emolnaromri/emolnaromri/README.md

-- 👋im a - fuckin - packet desequencer
+im a - fuckin - packet desequencer
 802.11 frames blasting out your speaker yuh - farm to table with the bytes that i be crafting fuzzing protocols i juke your wake on LAN if it be napping